 The financial instruments that expose the Company to a concentration of credit risk are cash and cash equivalents and amounts receivable.
 The Company's cash and cash equivalents may comprise interest-bearing savings instruments with Canadian chartered banks.
-Short-term investments comprise interest-bearing securities with Canadian chartered banks with maturities at their purchase dates of greater than three months but not more than a year.
-The Company limits its exposure to credit loss by placing its cash and cash equivalents and short-term investments with two Canadian chartered banks.
+The Company limits its exposure to credit loss by placing its cash and cash equivalents with two Canadian chartered banks.